-TYPE 52 (Alternative)

-The interval metering data for which Substitution or Estimation is to be carried out will be calculated using an average of the metering data from each corresponding Interval from any part, or all, of the preceding four weeks.
-This averaging technique may be applied in either of the following ways:
+TYPE 52 (Alternative) The interval metering data for which Substitution or Estimation is to be carried out will be calculated using an average of the metering data from each corresponding Interval from any part, or all, of the preceding four weeks.
+This averaging technique may be applied in either of the following ways: • Where the averaged interval metering data is used to provide the value for the metering data

-- Where the averaged interval metering data is used to provide the value for the metering data requiring Substitution or Estimation. - Where the averaged interval metering data is used to provide the profile and are scaled to a predetermined consumption value for the metering data that are the subject of Substitution or Estimation.

-Type 52 Substitutes or Estimates must not be used for public holidays
+- Where the averaged interval metering data is used to provide the value for the metering data requiring Substitution or Estimation.
+Where the averaged interval matering data is used to provide the profile and are scaled to a re- - Where the averaged interval metering data is used to provide the profile and are scaled to a predetermined consumption value for the metering data that are the subject of Substitution or Estimation. - Type 52 Substitutes or Estimates must not be used for public holidays